siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/finish.md

-You've completed your stateful Siddhi app deployment in distributed mode with NATS successfully!
+**Congratulations on successfully completing the distributed stateful Siddhi App deployment with existing NATS scenario!**